 Water is essential for all life on Earth.
 Fresh water is used for drinking, sanitation, agriculture, transportation, electricity generation, and recreation.
 Freshwater habitats—like lakes, rivers, streams, and wetlands—house more than 10% of all known animals and about 50% of all known fish species.

 One of these freshwater habitats, wetlands—a place where the land is covered by water, either salt, fresh, or somewhere in between—are often undervalued.
-They are the planet’s natural waste-water treatment facilities.
+They are the planet’s natural waste-water treatment facilities and carbon-storing champions.
 And they’re crucial for food security.
 Between 300 million and 400 million people live close to—and depend on—wetlands.
 They support the cultivation of rice, a staple in the diet of half the world’s population.
 They also provide flood control, clean water, shoreline and storm protection, materials, medicines, and vital habitat.

 Upwards of half of the world’s wetlands are estimated to have disappeared since 1900, despite their value to the human population.
 WWF is working to conserve and protect these valuable habitats.